auspiciousArtifice/Project-Wolf/Text Based RPG Events.md

 Room 1: You awake in a dungeon with nothing but rags on your cold, numb body.
-How clichÈ.
-Youíre shackled to what appears to be a metal stake with a rather short chain.
-Itís too dark to see much around you.
+How clich√©.
+You‚Äôre shackled to what appears to be a metal stake with a rather short chain.
+It‚Äôs too dark to see much around you.

 What will you do?

-[Remove stake] ñ You were wrong.
-The ìmetal stakeî was actually a piece of balsa wood with a coat of silver paint over it.
+[Remove stake] ‚Äì You were wrong.
+The ‚Äúmetal stake‚Äù was actually a piece of balsa wood with a coat of silver paint over it.
 It was still wet.
-Your hands are stained with the essence of second place, but youíre free to roam.
+Your hands are stained with the essence of second place, but you‚Äôre free to roam.
 (Go to Room 2)

-[Break chain] ñ You fail to break the chain.
+[Break chain] ‚Äì You fail to break the chain.
 What?
 Did you think the thing was made of balsa wood or something?
-Donít be ridiculous.
+Don‚Äôt be ridiculous.
 Every captor at least invests in a chain.
 (Remain here)

-[Walk north/south/east/west] ñ You attempt to walk to the limits of the chain and stake.
-You accidentally walk too far and break the ìmetal stakeî that was actually a piece of balsa wood with a coat of silver paint over it.
+[Walk north/south/east/west] ‚Äì You attempt to walk to the limits of the chain and stake.
+You accidentally walk too far and break the ‚Äúmetal stake‚Äù that was actually a piece of balsa wood with a coat of silver paint over it.
 I guess getting ahead of yourself has paid off.
 (Go to Room 2)

-[Stay here/chained/attached/forever/until [you/I] die] ñ Congratulations!
+[Stay here/chained/attached/forever/until [you/I] die] ‚Äì Congratulations!
 Your patience has rewarded you with death.
 Turns out, nobody bothers to feed anyone down here in the dungeon.
 Go figure.
 (You Lose)

 Room 2: Somehow your recklessness actually got you somewhere.
 How protagonistic of you.
-Itís still too dark to see more than five feet in any direction.
+It‚Äôs still too dark to see more than five feet in any direction.
 Where will you go?

-[Go north] ñ You go north and find that there is a locked wooden door with some unnerving fungus growing on it.
+[Go north] ‚Äì You go north and find that there is a locked wooden door with some unnerving fungus growing on it.
 There are stone walls surrounding it.
 (Go to 3)

-[Go south] ñ You come face to face with a stone wall with some moss growing on it.
+[Go south] ‚Äì You come face to face with a stone wall with some moss growing on it.
 How riveting.
-(Go to 4) [Go west] ñ It appears you werenít the first one here.
+(Go to 4)

+[Go west] ‚Äì It appears you weren‚Äôt the first one here.
 There is a pile of bones that occupies a great portion of the dungeon.
-You suspect that maybe this isnít the best place to be having an extended stay.
+You suspect that maybe this isn‚Äôt the best place to be having an extended stay.
 (Go to 5)

-[Go east] - *Gasp!* Whatís this?
-Itís a stone wall.
-Thatís what this is.
+[Go east] - *Gasp!* What‚Äôs this?
+It‚Äôs a stone wall.
+That‚Äôs what this is.
 It is a dungeon after all.
 Nothing to get your knickers in a twist in this corner at least.